-Method 1.
-You can use WinPE to load the DisplayLink Ethernet driver then proceed to boot from the network boot image server.
-WinPe, script and DisplayLink Ethernet driver need to be loaded on an external USB drive, and the computer set to boot from USB. http://support.displaylink.com/knowledgebase/articles/613518
+You can use WinPE to load the DisplayLink Ethernet driver package, then proceed to boot from the network boot image server.
+You will require WinPE, a script to load the DisplayLink Ethernet driver package, and a DisplayLink Ethernet driver package, all to be loaded on an external USB flash drive (Thumb drive), and the computer set to boot from USB.

 Both the dlcdcncm.inf and dlcdcncm.cat files will need to be packaged using Packaging software.
 The .CAT file must be included to avoid issues with Windows Driver signing.

 Contact Targus for the required Ethernet driver files dlcdcncm.inf.

 The DisplayLink software is not supported and cannot be installed into WinPE, but the Ethernet driver can be installed using WinPE.